 The curse put an end to it.
 Starting with Tormyn Blackheart, the God-Emperors persecuted the Maiden and her Devotees went into hiding.
 By Hali’s time, Torval, the most delusional God-Emperor of the bunch, believed himself Umbar reborn and crispy fried more than one unforunate dim-witted enough to speak out loud the name of another god.

-Hali carried the Maiden’s memory south to Tyrnavalle, where she made a small comeback, but never attaining the five-star status she’d had at the height of the empire.
+Hali carried the Maiden’s memory south to Tyrnavalle, where she made a small comeback, but never attaining the five-star status she had at the height of the empire.
 As the settlers from Fanar spread south and founded new kingdoms, the Maiden was not forgotten.
 The legends of the Warrior, the Prince and the Priestess had crept into every religion over the millenia and all faiths claimed the Priestess, but those who remembered the Elder Days remembered the truth.
-At the end, when the Prophecies were fulfilled, her Priestess stood with the other heroes.
+The first to wear the mantle of Priestess was Andis, the Eyes of the World, and she served the Earth Mother.